Generic Name: pegaspargase (peg ah SPAR jase)

 What is Oncaspar (pegaspargase)?

-Pegaspargase is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Pegaspargase is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Pegaspargase is used in combination with other cancer medications to treat acute lymphoblastic leukemia.
 This medicine is also used to treat allergic reactions to another cancer medication called asparaginase (Elspar).

-Pegaspargase may also be used for purposes other than those listed in this medication guide.
+Pegaspargase may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Oncaspar (pegaspargase)?

-You should not use pegaspargase if you are allergic to it, or if you have ever received asparaginase and it caused pancreatitis, severe bleeding, a blood clot, or a severe allergic reaction.
+You should not use pegaspargase if you have ever received asparaginase and it caused pancreatitis, severe bleeding, a blood clot, or a severe allergic reaction.

 What should I discuss with my health care provider before receiving Oncaspar (pegaspargase)?